ltrudu/AI_MultiBarcodes_Capture/wiki/02-System-Requirements.md

 ---

-**Next Steps**: Review these requirements against your environment, then proceed to the [Installation Guide](03-Installation-Guide.md) for detailed setup instructions.
+**Next Steps**: Review these requirements against your environment, then proceed to the [Installation Guide (Docker)](03-Installation-Guide-Docker.md) for detailed setup instructions.